Data Tables for Lorentz and CPT Violation: IV. Properties tables

 \section{IV.\ Properties tables}

-Nine properties tables are provided, listing various features and definitions related to Lorentz violation.
-Four tables concern the terms in the restriction of the minimal SME to quantum electrodynamics (QED) in Riemann spacetime.
-For this theory, which is called the minimal QED extension, the tables include information about the operator structure (Table \ref{QEDlagrangian}), the action of discrete symmetries (Table \ref{CPTtable}), and some useful coefficient combinations (Table \ref{fermiontildetable} and Table \ref{photontildetable}).
-Two tables contain information about the matter sector (Table \ref{StModlagr:1}) and the gauge and gravity sectors (Table \ref{StModlagr:2}) of the minimal SME in Riemann-Cartan spacetime.
-Another table (Table \ref{neutrinotable}) summarizes some features of the coefficients for Lorentz violation in the neutrino sector.
-The two remaining tables (Table \ref{nonminlagrangian} and Table \ref{spherical_harm}) provide information about the operator structure and the spherical coefficients for Lorentz violation in the nonminimal photon sector.
+The \npt\ properties tables list various features and definitions related to Lorentz violation.
+Five tables concern the terms in the restriction of the minimal SME to quantum electrodynamics (QED) in Riemann spacetime.
+For this theory, which is called the minimal QED extension, the tables include information about the operator structure (Table \PrQEDLagr), the action of discrete symmetries (Table \PrCPT), and some useful coefficient combinations (Tables \PrFermionTilde--\PrPhotTilde).
+Two tables contain information about the matter sector (Table \PrSMEFermionLagr) and the gauge and gravity sectors (Table \PrSMEBosonLagr) of the minimal SME in Riemann-Cartan spacetime.
+Another two tables summarize some features of the coefficients for Lorentz violation concerning operators of renormalizable dimension in the neutrino sector.
+One (Table \PrNuCoeffs) lists the cartesian coefficients and some of their properties, while the other (Table \PrNuDefs) provides the connection between cartesian and spherical coefficients.
+Six tables (Tables \PrNonMinFermiLagr--\PrNonMinNuCoeffs) display information about the operator structure and the spherical coefficients for Lorentz violation in the nonminimal fermion, photon, and neutrino sectors in Minkowski spacetime.
+Four tables (Tables \PrSMEGravityGaugeLag--\PrSMEYukawaGravityGaugeLag) provide all terms with mass dimension $\leq 6$ in the Lagrange density of the SME in Riemann spacetime.
+The remaining tables (Tables \PrLinGrav--\PrFermionGravityNRcoeffs) concern the gravity sector in the linearized limit, including pure-gravity terms and fermion-gravity couplings.

 For these properties tables, our primary conventions are those of Ref.\ \cite{akgravity}.
 Greek indices $\mu, \nu, \la, \ldots$ refer to curved-spacetime coordinates and Latin indices $a, b, c, \ldots$ to local Lorentz coordinates.
 The vierbein formalism \cite{vierbein}, which relates the two sets of coordinates, is adopted to facilitate the description of spinors on the spacetime manifold.
 The determinant $e$ of the vierbein $\vb\mu a$ is related to the determinant $g$ of the metric $g_{\mu\nu}$ by $e = \sqrt{-g}$.
 The conventions for the Dirac matrices $\ga^a$ are given in Appendix A of Ref.\ \cite{akgravity}.
 The Newton gravitational constant $G_N$ enters as the combination $\ka \equiv 8 \pi G_N$, and it has dimensions of inverse mass squared.